 Kaiser Permanente grants target housing, health, social services

-Health care organizations such as Kaiser Permanente look to strengthen services for low-income and homeless residents of the county to bolster individual and community health.
+Health care organizations looks to strengthen services for low-income and homeless residents of the county to bolster individual and community health.

-Kaiser Permanente is making close to $1.4 million in grants to 9 Santa Cruz

 A $500,000 grant to Housing Matters, which has been assisting area homeless for 35 years, will help fund 120 studio apartments for chronically homeless individuals who will have on-site access to 24-hours-a-day support services.

-Construction on the $25 million, 5-story building at the organization’s Coral Street campus will begin next summer and, when finished in early 2024, will be the largest project of its kind in the county, says Phil Kramer, CEO of Housing Matters.
+Construction on the $25 million, 5-story building at the organization’s Coral Street campus will begin next summer and, when finished in early 2024, will be the largest project of its kind in the county, said Housing Matters CEO Phil Kramer.

 “The people who will benefit from it are slipping through the cracks.
 They don’t qualify for assisted living or skilled nursing homes, but they also are not successful living on their own.”